bigSMALLG1/FirstPersonCameraTutorial/README.md

 Cursor.visible is a boolean so setting this to false will render the cursor invisible.
 Setting Cursor.lockState to CursorLockMode.locked will lock the cursor in the centre of the screen.

 7. Next create the void update method again.
+We will be programming the physical mouse input here.
+8.